Share this:

 No, MetroNow! drivers do not accept tips.

-Will riders be penalized if they scheduled a trip and forgot to cancel it?
+Will riders be penalized if they schedule a trip and forget to cancel it?

 Because MetroNow! is a specialized service with limited capacity, not canceling a trip may negatively impact other riders.